-As at 31 December 2020, the Stage 3 ECL for impaired credit exposures of the Group was \$1,692 million, out of which 79% pertained to the Group Wholesale Banking (GWB) portfolio.
+was \$1,590 million, out of which 76% These controls included: pertained to the Group Wholesale Banking (GWB) portfolio.

-We focused on the Stage 3 ECL for the GWB portfolio as the identification and estimation of impairment within this portfolio can be inherently subjective and requires significant judgements.
+We focused on the Stage 3 ECL for the • GWB portfolio as the identification and estimation of impairment within this • portfolio can be inherently subjective and requires significant judgements.